 - Russian mobile phones

 Most Russian telecommunication companies offer package deals that include TV, telephone and broadband internet in Russia.
-Fees are typically paid monthly.
+Bills come monthly.

 It should be noted that some services depend on the area you are living.
 Not every company covers entire areas or all services, so you may need to use one company to connect to Russian TV and another for telephone and internet.